thomasstaheli/DAI_Practical2_Connect4/Communication_protocol.md

 The "Connect 4" protocol is a communication protocol that allows two clients to play against each other on a board generated and managed by the server.
 # Section 2 - Transport protocol
 The "Connect 4" protocol is a text transport protocol.
 It uses the TCP transport protocol to ensure the reliability of data transmission.
 The port it uses is the port number 6433.
-We selected this port for no particular reason that it isn't used by default and it is the one used for an exercice.
+We selected this port for no particular reason other that it isn't used by default and it is the one used for an exercice.

 Every message must be encoded in UTF-8 and delimited by a newline character (\n).
 The messages are treated as text messages.